 - Axis Bank

 - Punjab National Bank (PNB)

-At SBNRI, we have selected the top 5 banks that offer a wonderful overall experience to NRIs in terms of NRI Account Opening and maintenance when applied with SBNRI.
-Most of these banks are not the conventional banks but rather mid-sized neo banks:
+At SBNRI, we have selected the top 5 NRI banks in India that offer a wonderful overall experience in terms of NRI Account Opening and maintenance when applied with SBNRI:

 - Yes Bank